gnelsonpr6/Vehicle_image_recognition/README.md

 ## Summary

-My goal for this project was to classify cars by make, model, and year based on a pre-configured dataset from Stanford University's AI website: (https://ai.stanford.edu/~jkrause/cars/car_dataset.html).
+The goal for this project was to classify cars by make, model, and year based on a pre-configured dataset from Stanford University's AI website: (https://ai.stanford.edu/~jkrause/cars/car_dataset.html).
 The data comes pre-set with labels and bounding boxes for all images.
-Through the use of TensorFlow's Image Data Generator to transform the images into matrices of pixel data, I created a convolutional neural network to classify unseen validation images to different makes of car.
-From a combination of all data found on the site, I had a total of ~16,000 images, split into a 90/10 training/testing ratio.
-I was able to utilize pre-trained models like the EfficientNet series of models trained on the 'Imagenet' dataset to achieve an accuracy score of ~85% on testing data with 196 total classes of cars.
+The images were reshaped down to the bounding box dimensions and saved as the original image.
+Through the use of TensorFlow's Image Data Generator to transform the images into matrices of pixel data, a convolutional neural network was used to classify unseen validation images to different makes of car.
+From a combination of all data found on the site, there were a total of 16,185 images, split into a 90/10, training/testing ratio.
+Pre-trained models like the EfficientNet series and InceptionV3, previously trained on the 'Imagenet' dataset, were used to achieve a final accuracy of ~85%.

 ## Results

-Using EfficientNetB1's model formatting with a portion of the layers keeping the pretrained weights learned on the ImageNet dataset, I was able to achieve ~85% accuracy for predicting the year, make, and model of a particular car based on an image unseen by the CNN model.
+Using EfficientNetB1's model formatting with a portion of the layers keeping the pretrained weights learned on the ImageNet dataset, an accuracy of ~85% was achieved for predicting the year, make, and model of a particular car based on an image unseen by the CNN model.
 Below is a summary of the results and model:

 ![image](https://user-images.githubusercontent.com/42257654/112686101-b6202100-8e32-11eb-8a32-e6f91d309fb9.png)